Windsor

 Virginia Water Lake

-Virginia Water Lake, located within Windsor Great Park, provides a picturesque setting, with the castle visible on clear days.
+Virginia Water Lake, located within Windsor Great Park, provides a picturesque setting.
+The castle is visible on clear days.
 The tranquil water and surrounding woodland create a serene environment, perfect for a leisurely stroll.

 Accessibility